xenon/soundtests/README.md

 - Adds new functionality on to '2: Samples'
 - Can now mix and play many samples at once
 - RunArgs struct now takes a Vec of (Sample, Freq) pairs to specify the sounds you want to mix
-- Added ``Silence`` sample that has no effect when mixing just for testing
+- Added ``Silence`` waveform that has no effect when mixing just for testing
 - Will mix all the sounds and normalize the amplitude of the combined sample
 - ``RunArgs::generate_arrays`` is still supported so you can view the mixed samples using ``tools/plot.py``
 ### RunArgs::generate_arrays extension new functionality